Primary

 Sit with your back against the pad and legs positioned outside the pads.
 Squeeze your legs together through your inner thighs.
 Control the return phase—do not let the weight slam back open.
 Experiment with leaning slightly forward to change muscle emphasis.

-Want Hip Adduction Machine in your program?
+See where Hip Adduction Machine fits in your weekly plan

 Sit on the hip adduction machine with your back against the pad.